Platform Installation with Helm Charts

 System YAML Configuration File

-Configure all system settings using the system.yaml file located in the $JFROG_HOME/artifactory/var/etc folder.
-For more information, see System Configuration.
-If you don't have a System YAML file in your folder, copy the template available in the folder and name it system.yaml.
+Configure all system settings using the system.yaml file in $JFROG_HOME/artifactory/var/etc. For more information, see System Configuration.
+If you do not have a system.yaml file in that folder, copy the template from the same directory and name it system.yaml.

 Note